LordNoteworthy/windows-internals/windows-nt-device-driver-development.md

 * Provides a standard interface (which does not change from hardware platform to hardware platform) which all other executive level components access system resources (Like I/O architecture, DMA operations, Firmware and BIOS interfacing, Interrupt management ...).
 * Examples:
     - HAL provides to device drivers routines as - `READ_PORT_UCHAR()` or `WRITE_PORT_UCHAR()` - to allow them to read/write their devices' port without worrying about the underlying architecture.
     - Processor architectures varies widely on handling priorities of hardware logical interrupts.
-HAL asbtract these priorities using Interrupt Request Level (IRQL) which are a set of symbolic values ranging from the IRQL_PASSIVE_LEVEL (lowest, used by user mode applications) to IRQL_HIGH_LEVEL which is the highest possible IRQL.
+HAL abstract these priorities using Interrupt Request Level (IRQL) which are a set of symbolic values ranging from the IRQL_PASSIVE_LEVEL (lowest, used by user mode applications) to IRQL_HIGH_LEVEL which is the highest possible IRQL.

 #### Virtual Memory

 * Is a mechanism which provides a process the ability to use more than the physical memory available on the system.
 * The conversion of virtual memory to physical memory are done by a lookup table called `Page Table`.
-* The precise mechanism used for implementing this lookup table is acutally quite specific to the processor hardware being used, however, Windows implemets its common set of functionality uniformly across all the hardware platforms.
+* The precise mechanism used for implementing this lookup table is actually quite specific to the processor hardware being used, however, Windows implements its common set of functionality uniformly across all the hardware platforms.
 * A single physical page can be shared between two separate address spaces, and can have the same VA in each address space or it can have different VA in each address space.
 * Paging is simply a method of dividing up the linear address space into chunks.
 Pages are simply the name that we give to the chunks that result.
 * The size of these sections is referred to as the Page Size.
 On x86 systems, the standard page size is 4-KBytes.
 * A Large Page means that the page is larger than the standard size (2MB on PAE x86 or 4MB on non-PAE x86).
-* With large parges, TLB misses and page faults may be reduced, and there is a lower allocation cost (used by database applications).
+* With large pages, TLB misses and page faults may be reduced, and there is a lower allocation cost (used by database applications).
 * Physical Address Extension (PAE) is a processor feature that enables x86 processors to access more than 4 GB of physical memory on capable versions of Windows.
 Certain 32-bit versions of Windows Server running on x86-based systems can use PAE to access up to 64 GB or 128 GB of physical memory, depending on the physical address size of the processor.
 For details, see Memory Limits for Windows Releases.
 * The technology called 4-gigabyte tuning (4GT), also known as application memory tuning, or the /3GB switch, is one of two technologies that increase the amount of physical memory available to user mode applications.
 4GT increases the portion of the virtual address space that is available to a process from 2 GB to up to 3 GB.
 * The Intel Itanium and x64 processor architectures can access more than 4 GB of physical memory natively and therefore do not provide the equivalent of PAE.
 PAE is used only by 32-bit versions of Windows running on x86-based systems.